 2013.
 I graduated high school and then enrolled in college.
 I was thriving in a college setting and doing great in school.
 I was having a blast!

 2014.
 I left my part time job bartending and waitressing and got a part time job working at Wells Fargo as a bank teller.
-Towards the end of the year TJ and found out we were expecting little Miss Paisley!
+Towards the end of the year TJ and found out we were expecting!
 I got my first apartment close to school.

 2016.
 TJ proposed and I said yes!
-We got pregnant with Winnie, got married and purchased our first home!
+We got pregnant again, got married and purchased our first home!
 Woo, busy year!

 2017.
-Winter was born!
+Baby #2 was born!
 She also had a NICU stay of 9 days but we were just in love!
-I left my job at Wells Fargo to stay home with my girls and it was the best… even if I was covered in spit up every day.
+I left my job at our local bank to stay home with my babies and it was the best… even if I was covered in spit up every day.
 TJ got a new job working for a local union.

 2018.
 We found out we were having baby #3 and our little 800 sqft house wasn’t going to hold us all comfortably so we purchased home #2… and then home #3 because we decided we wanted to keep TJ’s grandmother’s house in the family after she passed away.
 Not even a month after she went to be with God, little Olive was born!
 TJ spent his one week of “paternity leave” to moving us into her home.